Lake Erie: Geographic features

-Lake Erie (42.2° N, 81.2W) has a mean elevation of 571 ft above sea level.
-It has a surface area of 9990 sqmi with a length of 241 smi and breadth of 57 smi at its widest points.
-It is the shallowest of the Great Lakes with an average depth of 10 fathoms 3 feet or 63 ft and a maximum depth of 35 fathom Because Erie is the shallowest, it is also the warmest of the Great Lakes, and in 1999 this almost became a problem for two nuclear power plants which require cool lake water to keep their reactors cool.
+Lake Erie has a mean elevation of 571 ft above sea level.
+It has a surface area of 9910 sqmi, of which about 4990 mi2 is in the United States and 4950 mi2 is in Canada.
+Lake Erie has a length of 241 smi and breadth of 57 smi at its widest points.
+It is the shallowest of the Great Lakes with an average depth of 10 fathoms 3 feet or 63 ft and a maximum depth of 35 fathom Although Lake Erie is the shallowest of the Great Lakes, its basin lies at a relatively high elevation; the lake's deepest point remains above the surface elevation of Lake Ontario, into which the Great Lakes system drains via the Niagara River and Niagara Falls.

+Because Erie is the shallowest, it is also the warmest of the Great Lakes, and in 1999 this almost became a problem for two nuclear power plants which require cool lake water to keep their reactors cool.
 The warm summer of 1999 caused lake temperatures to come close to the 85 °F limit necessary to keep the plants cool.
 Also because of its shallowness, it is the first to freeze in the winter.

 The shallowest section of Lake Erie is the western basin where depths average only 25 to 30 ft; as a result, "the slightest breeze can kick up lively waves", also known as seiches.
 The "waves build very quickly", according to other accounts.
 The region around the lake is known as the "thunderstorm capital of Canada" with "breathtaking" lightning displays.
-Sometimes fierce waves springing up unexpectedly have led to dramatic rescues; in one instance, a Cleveland resident trapped by churning surf with six foot waves near his dock, but was rescued by a fire department diver from Avon Lake, Ohio:
+Sometimes fierce waves springing up unexpectedly have led to dramatic rescues; in one instance, a Cleveland resident was trapped by churning surf with six foot waves near his dock, but was rescued by a fire department diver from Avon Lake, Ohio:

 In a tug of war against the waves, the two were finally hauled out by rope.
 After being trapped for an hour-and-a-half, Baker was back on dry land, exhausted and battered but alive.